open-traffic-generator/otg-examples/clab/ixia-c-b2b-lag/README.md

 # Static B2B LAG

 ## Overview
-This is a simple lab where an Ixia-c Traffic Engine nodes has two pairs of traffic ports connected back-2-back in a Containerlab environment.
-The goal is to demonstrate how to create a static Link Aggregation Group (LAG) consisting of from two ports and run traffic over the LAG interface.
+In this lab two Ixia-c Traffic Engines have a pairs of traffic ports each connected back-2-back in a Containerlab environment.
+The goal is to demonstrate how to create a static Link Aggregation Group (LAG) consisting of two ports and run traffic over the LAG interface.

 ![Diagram](./diagram.svg)

 ## Prerequisites

-* Linux host or VM with sudo permissions and Docker support.
-See [some ready-to-use options below](#options-for-linux-vm-deployment-for-containerlab)
+* Linux host or VM with sudo permissions and Docker support
-* `git` - how to install depends on your Linux distro.
+* `git` - how to install depends on your Linux distro
 * [Docker](https://docs.docker.com/engine/install/)
 * [Containerlab](https://containerlab.dev/install/)